EnyelSalas/EnyelSalas/README.md

 <!DOCTYPE html>
 <html>
 <body>

-<h1 style="font-size:300%;"></h1>
-<p style="font-size:160%;"></p>
-<p style="font-family:courier;"></p>

 <h1 style="font-size:260%;">Hi There!
 I'm Enyel, Threat Hunter/SOC Analyst, Blog's Host Founder and Editor at the Medium's CyberGuard Blog.</h1>

-<p style="font-size:160%;">Welcome to my Github blog and portfolio page, where cybersecurity meets real-world challenges.
+<p style="font-size:160%;">Welcome to my GitHub blog and portfolio page, where cybersecurity meets real-world challenges.
 I am a resourceful, motivated, and hands-on professional who is deeply passionate about cybersecurity.
 With an extensive background in both corporate and entrepreneurial ventures, including my work as a life coach and lead instructor in the fitness industry, I have honed my skills in managing ambiguity and solving complex problems.</p>

 <p style="font-size:160%;">As a career pivot, I have embarked on a journey of accelerated project-based learning, triaging, and diligent self-study.
 This has equipped me with the necessary tools to continue learning and growing while working for a progressive cybersecurity firm.
 I thrive as a team player, bringing an energetic personality and a relentless drive to my work.</p>